4th grade adverbs of how, when, and where worksheets

 Write each adverb from the bank under How, When, or Where.

-Columns: How and When and Where. "eagerly" belongs under how; "occasionally" belongs under when; "abroad" belongs under where.
+Columns: How and When and Where. "clumsily" belongs under how; "weekly" belongs under when; "uptown" belongs under where.

 What's on each sheet